Seekonk River: Slate Rock

 A prominent boulder on the west shore of the Seekonk River (near the current Gano Park) was once one of Providence's most important historic landmarks.
 Slate Rock was said to be the spot where a group of Narragansett people first welcomed the exiled Roger Williams in 1636 with the famous phrase "What cheer, netop?", and directed him to his eventual settlement location at the fork of the Woonasquatucket and Moshassuck Rivers.

+In 1860, two ashlars cut from Slate Rock, each roughly one foot thick, one foot face, and four feet high, were placed in What Cheer Lodge, a Masonic lodge in Providence.
+The finely polished perfect ashlar, erected beside the chair of the Senior Warden, bears the following inscription: